The Best Things to Do in Matsumoto, Japan

 Hotel Buena Vista

 During our first visit to Matsumoto, we stayed at Hotel Buena Vista.
-We really enjoyed this hotel because it was close to Matsumoto Station and centrally located to many things to do in Matsumoto.
+We enjoyed this hotel because it was close to Matsumoto Station and centrally located to many things to do in Matsumoto.
 The rooms were spacious enough for our stay and most rooms have a nice view of the mountains and the city below!
 If you are driving to Matsumoto they do have a car park (charges apply) but it’s nice to know you can park and then explore the city on foot!

 Places to Eat in Matsumoto